 5. Brilliant Name Sign

-Everyone who visits your children’s room will know who lives there when they see a brilliant name sign displayed on a wall or door.
+Everyone who visits your children’s room will know who lives there when they see a brilliant name sign (see example) displayed on a wall or door.

 In fact, kids can be possessive and often enjoy showing everyone who the real boss is.
 This can work to your advantage since you won’t have to be told twice whose room it is.

 If your child thinks pillows are comfortable, just wait until he or she lays down on a personalized puffy pillow.

 The fact that it has their names on it can make it more comfy and soft, at least in their imaginations.
 You can even choose from soft colors like pastel pink or cloud blue.

 Wall stickers can be easy to adhere to the wall and affordable.
 In addition to this, you can purchase one with green dinosaurs, baby elephants, adorable hearts, comic book characters, graceful unicorns or something else your kid might like.

 Put it in a nursery, preschool or teen’s room.